Nort721/HashLion/README.md

-After pressing enter HashLion will ask you if you want want get live information output of the attack, while seeing the live information looks impressive and cool, I recommend to choose the "hide" always as its WAY faster since HashLion can focus on only preforming instructions that are related to the attack itself
+After pressing enter HashLion will ask you if you want want get live information output of the attack, while seeing the live information looks impressive and cool, I recommend to choose the "hide" option as its WAY faster since HashLion can focus on only preforming instructions that are related to the attack itself